 The group was set up in 2007 to explore ways of working towards sustainability in various aspects of the life of the community: energy-saving and energy-generation, local food production, sustainable transport, waste and recycling.
-Income for its activities is generated largely by processing and selling firewood from trees, which have had to be felled in the village or the Park.
+Income for its activities was generated for several years largely by processing and selling firewood from trees, which have had to be felled in the village or the Park.

 We organise events from time to time, such as our apple-juicing morning to coincide with the Allotment Surplus Sale on the first Saturday of October, or visits to the Ardley Energy Recovery Facility.